This article is part of our series on The Hookup Culture. Read more articles in the series by following the links at the

 Biology accounts for teen sexuality.
 Hormones during puberty are responsible for boys’ erections and the tingling feelings in girls’ genitals and breasts.
 The biological basis is set, but the peer community establishes the norms.

-Here are some tips to help you talk to your teen about hookups:
+Here are some tips to help you talk to your teen about sex and hookups:

 Ask your teen what their friends mean when they use “hookup.”
 If your teen is willing to talk, ask them about what their peers have done sexually at which ages.
 It’s easier for teens to talk about other kids than to talk about themselves.